inchingforward/fable-pixi-template/README.md

 Once the template has been installed, you can use it to create a new Fable Pixi application:

-* Create the app:  `dotnet new fable-pixi MyCoolProject`
+* Create the app:  `dotnet new fable-pixi -n MyCoolProject`

 ## Building and running the app